sikaeducation/curriculum/courses/301/standards/build-static-pages-react/topics/react-javascript/README.md

 const rsvpResponse = isAttending ?
 "Attending" : "Not attending, with regrets"
 ```

-You can improve the readability of a ternary expression by putting the condition and each branch on its own line:
+You can often improve the readability of a ternary expression by putting the condition and each branch on their own lines:

 ```jsx
 const rsvpResponse = isAttending